 Increase drill sizes going larger and larger until you reach the desired size.
 The amount to increase depends on power available, and the steadiness of the drill.
 With a hand drill, for instance, smaller steps up in drill size help a lot.
 Bigger steps with a big drill press.

 Side Note: Maybe more of a common sense note.
 Don’t try to drill big holes with a small drill.
 You’ll end up hurting your tools or yourself.

 The most common causes of drill failure are: Over Speeding & Under Feeding.
 In wood it isn’t a big deal, but in steel it’s important.
 The bigger the drill diameter, the slower it must turn, and more force is required to “feed” it.
 So, Bigger = Slower + Push Harder.
 That also means more power required.

 Another common drill failure comes with cutting on just one side of the bit, or trying to drill an interrupted hole.
-This technique (see the post) is a great way to align holes, but will likely take a toll on the cutting edges of the drill bit.
+This drilling technique (see the article) is a great way to align holes, but will likely take a toll on the cutting edges of the drill bit.